2018 AM on FM Translator Window: Information for AM Licensees

 How do I know if I am eligible to participate in this window?

-You are eligible if you are a Class C or D AM station and that between January 29 and October 31, 2016, no application was filed by the AM licensee or a third party specifying your AM station as the primary station that involved a physical change in a FM translator facility that was beyond that normally allowed to FM translators as a minor change such as where the FM translator was permitted to move up to 250 miles and/or make a non-adjacent channel change and specifing an AM station as the primary station.
+You are eligible if you are an AM station and that between January 29 and October 31, 2016, no application was filed by the AM licensee or a third party specifying your AM station as the primary station that involved a physical change in a FM translator facility that was beyond that normally allowed to FM translators as a minor change such as where the FM translator was permitted to move up to 250 miles and/or make a non-adjacent channel change and specifing an AM station as the primary station.
 More information about the 2016 window can be found here.
 Also, if you did not file for a translator in the 2017 filing window, you may be able to participate in the upcoming window.
 If during the period from 1/29/2016~10/31/2016, your station obtained a translator but either did not move it or only changed it in what is considered a minor change, then you may participate in the 2017 window.

-Who can't participate in the window this summer?
+Who can't participate in the second cross-service FM translator window?

 - Full-power FM broadcasters, commercial and non-commercial for extending service (NCE) or for HD-2/fill-in,